rogerfarrell/Notes/Virtue-is-a-covering.md

 [[symbolism]], [[veils]]

+---
-# Virtue is a covering
+title: Virtue is a covering
+---

 According to St Basil the Great, the virtuous man does not want a garment.
 For such a man, virtue serves as a garment.[^1] [[nakedness-is-the-body-unveiled|He has no need to veil his body to cover shame.]]